legacyspinner/el8-aarch64-kernel-16k-pages/devel_system_builders_README.md

 8.8 boots: INITRAMFS: Fails on my setup using rocky 8.8:
 ![rocky 8.8](/assets/images/88rockynope.png?raw=true)

-Alma 8.8: INTRAMFS: Failes on my setup.
+Alma 8.8: INTRAMFS: Fails on my setup.
 ![alma 8.8](/assets/images/88almanope.png?raw=true)

-*You can use a earlier ISO and just upgrade it.
+*Point is, I have to start with a version <= 8.6*, then upgrade it.